m13v/stargazers_to_loops/README.md

 - [x] When getting stargazers don't overwrite existing
 - [x] Get stargazer email only if it wasn't already added
 - [x] Parallel execution
-- [ ] CLIE argument for github repo
+- [ ] CLI argument for github repo
 - [ ] CLI interface
 - [ ] Check if env variables are provided